web3-identity/cns-contracts/docs/Web3Controller.md

 # Web3Controller

-This contract is compatible ENS Controller.
+This contract is compatible with ENS Controller.
 Check [ENS Controller API doc](https://docs.ens.domains/contract-api-reference/.eth-permanent-registrar/controller) for details.

 The top domain managed by this controller is `web3`.